Skip to main content

 A few potential downsides include:

-• Requires faster networking equipment: Cloud telephones need faster networking equipment to handle this type of service.
+• Requires faster networking equipment: Cloud telephones need faster networking equipment to handle this service.
 Switching your system may also require upgrading to a more rapid internet plan.

 • Few currencies of latency and jitter: Cloud telephone systems are subject to latency and jitter, which is the time it takes for packets of data to travel from your phone, through the cloud, and back to the recipient.
 These values are vital to the quality of your call, so you must consider them when choosing a cloud phone service.

-The Final Say: Moving Your Telephone Services to the Cloud
+The Final Say: Moving Your Phones to the Cloud

 Moving to a cloud-based phone system is a big step for your business.
-You need to be sure that you are using a professional and experienced service provider who can make the transition as seamless and cost-effective as possible.
+You need to be sure you use a professional and experienced service provider who can make the transition as seamless and cost-effective as possible.

 Marissa Olson